 Our school nurse can be contacted on 01245 459397 for advice regarding childhood illnesses or other health concerns, including mental health issues.

-NHS Mid-Essex Clinical Commissioning Group have recently published A Parent’s Guide to Common Childhood Illnesses and Wellbeing.
-The handbook is an extensive and informative guide for anyone who cares for a child aged from birth to 11 years old.
+NHS Mid-Essex Clinical Commissioning Group's A Parent’s Guide to Common Childhood Illnesses and Wellbeing is an extensive and informative handbook for anyone who cares for a child aged from birth to 11 years old.
 It gives advice on how to spot signs of illness and what to do for minor conditions such as coughs and colds, fever, dry skin and rashes, chicken pox, bumps and bruises.

 At Writtle Infant School we are striving to put children’s health and wellbeing as a priority.
 Working with the Children’s Health Project we have created a vision of educating children to have respect for their bodies and minds and to make healthy choices with confidence.
 We want to encourage all children to understand the importance of being healthy and happy and what support we can give if this is difficult.
 We aim to make every child at our school a healthy, active child who is ready to enjoy all aspects of learning.